-Cyclone Idai impact: The Cyclone Idai weather system caused significant damage to infrastructure in multiple locations across the central region of Mozambique.
-The N6 highway - a major road artery which connects Beira to the rest of the country - was cut, with large chunks of the road washed away.
-Other roads were also blocked in multiple locations and road travel remains extremely challenging.
-The Logistics Cluster will ensure an effective, timely, and cost efficient humanitarian response, the cluster will provide coordination, information management and logistics services.
-The objective of the Logistics Cluster's services is to enable responding organizations to establish an uninterrupted supply chain that supports the delivery of humanitarian relief items to the population affected by Cyclone Idai.
+Cyclones Idai and Kenneth impact: Both of the cyclone's weather systems caused significant damage to infrastructure in multiple locations across the central and northern regions of Mozambigue.
+In Beira, the N6 highway - a major road artery which connects Beira to the rest of the country - was cut, with large chunks of the road washed away.
+In Cabo Delgado, there are still some areas that are still only accessible by air or boat.
+Other roads in both Sofala and Cabo Delgado provices were also blocked in multiple locations and road travel remains extremely challenging.
+The Logistics Cluster will ensure an effective, timely, and cost-efficient humanitarian response, the cluster will provide coordination, information management and logistics services.
+The objective of the Logistics Cluster's services is to enable responding organizations to establish an uninterrupted supply chain that supports the delivery of humanitarian relief items to the population affected by Cyclones Kenneth and Idai.
 These services are not intended to replace the logistics capacities of other organizations, nor are they meant to compete with the commercial market.
 Rather, they are intended to fill identified gaps and provide a last resort option in case other service providers are not available.

-- Facilitate access to the following WFP-contracted aircraft: 1x MI-8 (3-4 mt capacity) helicopter, which started humanitarian air operations on 21 March; 1x MI-8 (3-4 mt capacity), (arrived in Beira on 23 March) and 1x C-295 cargo plane (8-10 mt capacity), (arrived in Maputo on 21 March.) - Enable humanitarian personnel to reach critical field locations through establishment of the United Nations Humanitarian Air Service (UNHAS). - Make warehouse space available on a free-to-user basis to humanitarian organizations for cargo storage (including handling in/out), initially in Beira, Chimoio and Tete. - Provide road transport service from Beira and Chimoio, to hard to reach areas.
+• Facilitate access to the following WFP-contracted aircraft: 2x MI-8 (3-4 mt capacity) helicopters for Sofala and Cabo Delgado which started humanitarian air operations from 21 March; 1x MI-8 (3-4 mt capacity) which arrived in Beira on 23 March; 1x C-295 cargo plane (8-10 mt capacity) which arrived in Maputo on 21 March.

+• Enable humanitarian personnel to reach critical field locations through establishment of the United Nations Humanitarian Air Service (UNHAS).

+• Make warehouse space available - on a free-to-user basis - to humanitarian organizations for cargo storage (including handling in/ out).

+• Provide road transport service from to hard to reach areas in all affected districts.